oaalto/tools-programmer-homework/README.md

 can be used for testing.

-Information on the Motorola 68000 instruction encoding can be found, for example in section 2 of https://www.nxp.com/docs/en/reference-manual/M68000PRM.pdf
+Information on the Motorola 68000 instruction encoding can be found, for example in section 2 of the Motorola 68000 Programmer's Reference Manual, available at https://www.nxp.com/docs/en/reference-manual/M68000PRM.pdf

 A simple testing scaffold is provided for testing and development convenience.
 You can `cargo run` the scaffold in